 The 5 Stages of Project Management – Understanding a Construction Project’s Life Cycle

 Project managers serve as the backbone of successful construction projects, dealing with a vast number of complexities on a daily basis.
-Juggling various tasks and ensuring a project meets its deadlines takes a great deal of expertise.
-The Project Management Institute (PMI), defines project management as “the application of knowledge, skills, tools and techniques to a broad range of activities to meet the requirements of a particular project.”
-With so many details and steps going into a project, it is essential that project managers understand a construction project’s life cycle.
+Project management in construction, which includes juggling various tasks and ensuring a project meets its deadlines, takes a great deal of expertise.
+The Project Management Institute (PMI) defines project management as “the application of knowledge, skills, tools and techniques to a broad range of activities to meet the requirements of a particular project.”
+With so many details and steps going into a project, it is essential that project managers understand the project life cycle.
 Breaking up a project into these five logical steps outlined by the PMI can help ensure your project is organized and successful every time.

 1. Project Conception and Initiation

-The first step in a construction project’s life cycle is deciding whether or not a project is feasible and if it can realistically be completed.
-This means doing your meticulous research to determine if a project is worth pursuing.
-Two ways that managers can evaluate and determine this is through a feasibility study and/or business case document.
+Two ways that the team can evaluate and determine this is through a feasibility study and/or business case document.
 A feasibility study looks at the goals, costs, and timeline of a project to determine if the project manager thinks they have enough resources to pursue the project.
-A business case document defines the reasoning for starting a new project and what the financial benefits will be.
+A business case document defines the reasoning for starting a new project and the financial benefits.
 If after further research and discussion a project is found to pass these evaluation tests, the project will move on to create a project charter or Project Initiation Document (PID).
-On the contrary, if it is deemed unprofitable or unachievable, it will be dropped.
+On the contrary, if the team deems the project unprofitable or unachievable, they will cancel the project.